New York Room, Cooper Hall

 - How can campus life programming be integrated with the themes of citizenship and civic engagement?

-- How can the college’s arts and cultural affairs events program be integrated with the themes of citizenship and civic engagement?
+- How can the University’s arts and cultural affairs events program be integrated with the themes of citizenship and civic engagement?

 - What role can residence halls play in advancing the themes of citizenship and civic engagement?